barryclark/jekyll-now/_posts/2018-10-03-september-2018-book-reading-list.md

 * [Are We Good Enough for Liberty?](https://www.amazon.com/Are-We-Good-Enough-Liberty-ebook/dp/B00XRS63NU/?tag=hendrixjoseph-20)

-{% include amazon/native-ad.html title="Are We Good Enough for Liberty?" asin="B00XRS63NU" %}

 I picked this book up for free at a Libertarian convention a few years ago (I don't really remember which year it was).
 Essentially it argues that in order for freedom to succeed, people need to have strong morals.

 ## Books I Read to My Son